Artem2222222sda/Website-for-the-Item-Designer-plugin-Team-Fortress-2__Weapon-Generator/README.md

   I will also say that if you change the code, then I am not responsible for problems on the site.

   Please do not remove the inscription in the lower right corner.
 If you use the project in your projects, then please mention the author

+  The characteristics of the weapon may not match the characteristics in the game.
+To prevent the game from crashing, read the approximate characteristics of the weapon.
+If the game crashes because of some attribute, then add it to the Black List (BlackListAttribute variable)
 </i>

   <br><br>